markbreneman/timesheets/readme.md

 ###To do it yourself###

-The modified automator scripts are located in the recording scripts folder, and can be modified with automator to work on any website (change the lines - 'set targetDomain to "domaintoRecord"`)
+The modified automator scripts are located in the recording scripts folder, and can be modified with automator to work on any website (change the lines - 'set targetDomain to "domaintoRecord.com"`)

 and browser of your choice(change the lines - `tell application "application name"`).